ministryofjustice/cloud-platform-terraform-s3-bucket/README.md

 # cloud-platform-terraform-s3-bucket module

-Terraform module that will create an S3 bucket in AWS with relevant user account that will have access to bucket.
+Terraform module that will create an S3 bucket in AWS and a relevant user account that will have access to bucket.

 The bucket created will have a randomised name of the format `cloud-platform-7a5c4a2a7e2134a`.
 This ensures that the bucket created is globally unique.